NicolasWinckler/GoAna/README.md

 ###  Install GoAna
-1. Go to your cloned GoAna repository
+1. Open a terminal and go to the cloned GoAna repository
-2. Do
+2. Then
 ```bash
     mdkir build
     cd build